tftp-go-team/hooktftp/README.md

 Config file is in yaml format and it can contain following keys:

-  - `port`: Port to listen (required).
+  - `port`: Port to listen (required)
-  - `user`: User to drop privileges to.
+  - `user`: User to drop privileges to
   - `hooks`: Array of hooks.
-One or more is required.
+One or more is required

 ### Hooks

 Hooks consists of following keys:

   - `type`: Type of the hook
-    - `file`: Get response from file system
+    - `file`: Get response from the file system
     - `http`: Get reponse from a HTTP server
     - `shell`: Get response from external application
-  - `regexp`: Regexp matcher.
+  - `regexp`: Regexp matcher
-    - Hook is executed when this regexp matches the requested path.
+    - Hook is executed when this regexp matches the requested path
-  - `template`: A template where the regexp is expanded.
+  - `template`: A template where the regexp is expanded

 Regexp can be expanded to the template using the `$0`, `$1`, `$1` etc. variables. `$0` is the full matched regexp and rest are the matched regexp